richardc/puppet-mcollective-history/README.md

 On a server

-* mcollective package.
+* mcollective package
 * mcollective server configuration file
 * mcollective service

 On a client

-* mcollective-client package.
+* mcollective-client package
-* mcollective client configuration file.
+* mcollective client configuration file
 * optionally user configuration files (~/.mcollective and ~/.mcollective.d)

 On a middleware host